osa-ora/demo-ignite/README.md

 ## Introduction

-DemoIgnite is an open-source AI-powered demo automation platform that automates the provisioning and lifecycle management of demo environments.
+DemoIgnite is an open-source, AI-powered demo automation platform that automates the provisioning, execution, and lifecycle management of technical demos.

-It does not replace existing tools.
-Instead, it adds a lightweight AI orchestration layer that allows existing automation assets (scripts, CLI tools, GitOps manifests, and SDKs) to be executed using natural language.
+Rather than replacing existing automation tools, DemoIgnite adds a lightweight AI orchestration layer that enables existing automation assets—such as scripts, CLI tools, GitOps manifests, SDKs, and playbooks—to be executed through natural language.

+DemoIgnite consists of two main components:
+- Demo Engine, which executes the demo lifecycle.
+- MCP Server, which exposes the lifecycle operations as AI tools.

 ## Benefits

 The advantages of using this project can be summarized as follows: